datameshgroup/fusion/source/includes/_02-cloud-api-reference.md

 The Sale System can handle a power failure by checking a local transaction status on start up.

-1. Cashier initiates a payment
+1. Cashier initiates a payment.
-1. Sale System sets txn_in_progress flag
+1. Sale System sets txn_in_progress flag in local persistent storage.
 1. Sale System sends a [payment request](#cloud-api-reference-methods-payment)
+1. Sale System saves message reference details in local persistent storage.
-1. Sale System power failure occurs
+1. Sale System power failure occurs.
-1. Sale System start up after power failure
+1. Sale System start up after power failure.
 1. Sale System checks if txn_in_progress flag is set.
-If so, enter error handling
+If so, access and use message reference details and enter error handling.
+   1. Sale System sends an [abort transaction request](#cloud-api-reference-methods-abort-transaction).
+        - Sale System must set the `AbortRequest.AbortReason` field to "Power Failure".
+   1. For a maximum of 90 seconds, Sale System enters loop to check transaction status.
+   1. If the Sale System is unable retrieve a result within 90 seconds:
+        - Sale System must display UI to ask Cashier to check the transaction history in the POI terminal.
+        - Cashier confirms in the Sale System whether the payment transaction succeeded or failed basing on the transaction record in the transaction history in the POI terminal.
+   1. Sale System clears the message reference details in the local persistent storage.
+   1. Sale System clears the txn_in_progress flag in the local persistent storage.
+1. Sale System proceeds with its successful/failed transaction processing, depending on the transaction result.

 ![](images/payment-error-handling-power-failure.png)